Expert Reviews – Liwonde NP

 4/5

-Although lacking the full Big Five complement, this African Parks-run reserve is one of Malawi’s best safari destinations, with the country’s largest populations of elephant (more than 500) and endangered black rhino (Liwonde’s rhino sanctuary recently welcomed two calves).
-Thanks to the Shire River meandering through the fertile floodplains dotted with baobabs and towering Borassus palms, Liwonde is one of Africa’s best places for river-based wildlife watching, and the lodges offer boat and canoe trips to the watery realm of hippos and crocs.
+Now home to the full Big Five complement, this African Parks-run reserve is one of Malawi’s best safari destinations, with the country’s largest population of elephant (more than 500) and endangered black rhino.
+Thanks to the Shire River meandering through the fertile floodplains dotted with baobabs and towering Borassus palms, Liwonde is one of Africa’s best places for river-based wildlife watching, and the lodges offer boat trips into the watery realm of hippos and crocs.
 The park’s bird life is exceptional – its riverbanks, woodlands and lagoons support over 400 species, including rare lappet-faced and white-backed vultures, Pel’s fishing owls, Böhm’s bee-eaters, Lillian’s lovebirds and Livingstone’s flycatchers.
-Liwonde’s cheetah reintroduction, which has returned the big cats to Malawi after 20 years’ absence, and Robin Pope Safaris’ new Kuthengo Camp are further reasons to visit the park.
+A further reason to visit is the recent reintroduction of cheetah, lion and African wild dog, which has returned these carnivores to Liwonde after a long absence.

 Expert